exercism/fortran/docs/TESTS.md

 your implementation exists in a source file named after the exercise.

-For instance, the exercise `bob` expects an implementation in `bob.f90` file.
+For instance, the exercise "Bob" expects an implementation in `bob.f90` file.

 **Create your initial implementation files before running CMake.**
-If you do not have file `bob.f90` when running
+If you do not have file `bob.f90` when running CMake for exercise "Bob", then CMake will generate an error about files not being found.
-CMake for exercise `bob`, then CMake will generate an error about files not being found.  **These files can be empty, but they must exist.**
+**These files can be empty, but they must exist.**

 Using this recipe, CMake can generate a suitable project for your environment by running `cmake -G` with a suitable generator and the location of the directory for the exercise.
 CMake will generate a build script appropriate for your operating system.
-To keep those generated files separate from your exercise source code, it is common to create a directory called `build` to hold these generated build files, as well as the compiled code.
+To keep those generated files separate from your exercise source code, it is common to create a directory called `Debug` or `build` to hold these generated build files, as well as the compiled code.

 This will keep your exercise folder uncluttered and tidy.

+**Note: The first time `cmake` is called, the [testlib](###-Testlib) will be downloaded automatically.
+The `testlib` is needed for the unit tests to work.

 Since you will be running CMake to create the build instructions for each assignment, you might want to create a bash script (Linux/MacOS) or